 - When displaying a property that is an array, if the length is greater than 3, then it is displayed only as “[ … ]”.
 The complete contents of the array can be displayed by getting or editing that particular property.

 Arrays of primitive types can be managed as arrays of objects, but also support an inline notation using comma-separated notation.
-This allows single-element arrays to be set as standard property, and for arrays of strings to be set on a single line instead of having to edit each element.
+This allows single-element arrays to be set as a standard property, and for arrays of strings to be set on a single line instead of having to edit each element.

-Regardless of the element type, arrays are sent as complete objects when updated.
+Regardless of element type, arrays are sent as complete objects when updated.
 When any array element is changed and subsequently committed, the complete array is sent to the server.
 When a single array element is reverted, the entire contents of the array are reverted.